 Multiple cities, infinite possibilities

 Our colleges are located in the cities where music matters most.
 And because of our impressive network of colleges across Europe, we provide something you won’t find at any other contemporary music college: the Higher Education College Transfer Scheme.

-That means you can complete your course in different European cities by splitting your three years of study across BIMM colleges in Berlin, Birmingham, Brighton, Bristol, Dublin, Hamburg, London, and Manchester.*
+That means you can complete your course in different European cities by splitting your three years of study across BIMM colleges in Berlin, Birmingham, Brighton, Bristol, Dublin, London, and Manchester.*

 Start your course in one city, transfer to another for your second year and, for your final year, stay where you are, return to where you started, or even transfer to a third city.

 *The scheme is only available where the same course is delivered and is at the same stage of delivery in the chosen location.
 Full details and conditions are available here.